mimblewimble/grin-rfcs/text/0000-armored-slates.md

   - Frame the output from the previous step with a header and footer and periods
     - `BEGINSLATEPACK.
 2bcEgR296VvB73o fxoXt1UMnugeTi6 EKgt7oCbJjhp6nq A2ZrqewY92upA4g 1eFTsqrZM4Vqk7b w7NtUYFdNL5x5GJ FEGbjtWXtEVHrMy cWHKYiPHnYn5DBE d8vuBdRpcT4QN8b fGuBWR5Tt2BYMMo yR.
 ENDSLATEPACK.`

-5. The steps should be reversible to return the original binary serialzied slate bytes
+5. The steps should be reversible to return the original binary serialized slate bytes

 ## Handling Edge Cases

 Armored slates need to be able to represent any possible valid slate if they are to be considered as a default transaction method.
 Some slates that contain many outputs, for example a mining pool payout, could potentially become so large that they exceed the maximum armored slate size.
-In these cases armored slate payloads may require multiple messages.
+In these cases, armored slate payloads may require multiple messages.
 Slate payloads that would exceed the `MESSAGE_BREAK` parameter are split into multiple armored messages:

 `BEGINSLATEPACK 1/2. tqoYgqt6NfMLieE ...
 W2uuNA6RSPineET.
 ENDSLATEPACK 1/2.`